Melbourne High School: Sport program

 Each term students choose a sport to play during a double period once a week.
-There are various sports to choose from, including: rowing, sailing, cricket, football, rugby, tennis, water polo, parkour, golf, squash, cross country running, lacrosse, ten-pin bowling, badminton, lawn bowls, yoga, fencing, soccer, futsal, swimming (for weak swimmers) and Taekwondo.
-The school also has a burgeoning rowing program, recently establishing a sculling school.
-Students select new sports after a six-week rotation.
+There are various sports to choose from, including but not limited to: rowing, sailing, cricket, football, rugby, tennis, water polo, golf, squash, cross country running, lacrosse, badminton, lawn bowls, yoga, fencing, soccer, futsal and swimming (for weak swimmers).
+Students select their preferred sports at the beginning of the year and are consequently assigned a sport for each term.

-The school has an active participation in 23 different interschool sports through the Victorian Secondary Schools' Sports Association (VSSSA) and other tournaments.
-The school is engaged in a further 14 weekend sporting competitions, notably in the areas of water polo, which is supported by the school's indoor swimming pool, and rugby.
-Hockey, lacrosse, and water polo teams are entered into the Australian All Schools' Competition, in which students travel interstate to compete against teams from around the country.
-Other competitions specific to particular sports also exist.
+The school has an active participation in 23 different interschool sports through School Sport Victoria (SSV).
+Various sports teams such water polo, cricket and rowing participate in national and international competitions in which students travel to compete.

 The school's performance in sports has been in constant flux.
 In the past its strengths lay in Australian Rules Football, Melbourne High won all senior VSSSA Australian football titles between 1988 and 1996, and tennis, where Melbourne High five titles in the space of seven years between 1989 and 1995, but as the student demographic changed, so much so that currently more than 90% of students are from East Asian or South Asian background, this strength in football was replaced by greater performance in table tennis and badminton.
 As of the end of 2009, Melbourne High had won the senior VSSSA badminton competition three times in the last four years, had won the senior table tennis competition nine times in the last ten years and had won the intermediate table tennis competitions for the last five years.
 The school is also emerging in its Cross Country performance, and has won five out of the six possible VSSSA age group titles it could contend for in the last three years.

 The school also has a tradition of hockey performance, and the MHSOBA uses the school's synthetic turf hockey field for its own senior and junior clubs.
-The school's own team has won the VSSSA crown seven times in the last nine years.
+The school's team has won the VSSSA crown seven times in the last nine years.
 A similar tradition involving the MHSOBA exists with the school's cricket teams, which have been consistently competitive, winning six VSSSA titles over the twenty-year history of the competition.

-The 1st XI cricket team has in the past played matches against the Victorian Governors XI which included Merv Hughes.
+The First XI cricket team has played matches against the Victorian Governor's XI which included Merv Hughes.
 The school's rich cricketing history led to a 2009 visit from avid cricket fan and media personality Sir Michael Parkinson.